 Rethinking Rest will challenge those who have abandoned the sabbath to expand their scope and reengage the topic.
-Those who feel disenfranchised with the practices of the modern Church will embrace its simple practicality.
-The book will summons you to rethink many of your long-standing beliefs about biblical rest.
+Biblical rest is not about taking a day off every week from work.
+Those who feel disenfranchised with the common mantras and practices of the modern Church will embrace its refreshing perspective.
+The book will summons you to rethink many of your long-standing beliefs about rest.

 These folks have endorsed the book…